South African President Zuma's rape accuser dies: family

-JOHANNESBURG Fezekile Kuzwayo, who accused South Africa's President Jacob Zuma of rape 10 years ago in a high-profile case in the country, died on Saturday, her family said.
+JOHANNESBURG (Reuters) - Fezekile Kuzwayo, who accused South Africa's President Jacob Zuma of rape 10 years ago in a high-profile case in the country, died on Saturday, her family said.

 Fezekile, known to South Africans as "Khwezi" to protect her identity after multiple threats and insults, accused Zuma of rape in 2006 before he became president.